pculllback/atml3-docs/source/includes/_methods.md

 > Example method calls:

 ```
 	filter(list($list), { "type": "goal", "team": "host" })
-      - returns a list that includes the objects from the given input list that contain entries having type=goal and team=host, in our case
+		returns a list that includes the objects from the given input list that contain entries having type=goal and team=host,
-        entries with number one and five of the original list.
+		in our case entries with number one and five of the original list.

 	filter(list($list), { "type": "yellowcard" })
-      - returns a list with entries that have type=yellowcard, in our example entry 2 of the original list.
+		returns a list with entries that have type=yellowcard,
+		in our example entry two of the original list.

 	filter(list($list), [entry -> #entry.type == "yellowcard" ])
-      - does the same thing as the last example but uses a λ-method to match the object. in this example the entry variable of the λ-
+		returns the same thing as the last example but uses a λ-method to match the object.
-        method contains the complete object to be matched.
+		In this example the entry variable of the λ-method contains the complete object to be matched.

-    filter(list($list), [entry, index, context -> #entry.type == "yellowcard" ], object($context_object))
-      - this is the maximum λ-method, which contains the current
 ```
 Filters a list of objects for the elements that match a given filter or λ-method.